anareyna/fronty/README.md

 ```
 * `fonts` : Add font files in this folder `(*.eot,*.ttf, *.woff, *.svg)`.
 * `img` : You have to add all the images that will be used in your project here, a copy of the optimized images will then be exported to the `dist/img` folder.
-    * `sprite` : Here you can add separated image files that will be part of your sprite which will be created with automatically from here with a gulp task.
+    * `sprite` : Here you can add separated image files that will be part of your sprite which will be created  automatically from here with a gulp task.
 These images need to be in `.png` format.
-* `js` : If you want you can add `*.js` files that will be concatenated to the main script `app.js`.
+* `js` : If you want you can add `*.js` files that will be concatenated to the main script `dis/js/app.js` with a gulp task.
 * `preprocessors`
     * `coffee` : This folder contains a file named `app.coffee` which has a basic module structure to get you started and should contain all your application logic.
     * `jade` : This folder contains all your `.jade` files separated in nice individual folders for future project scalability and better debugging.
 The `index.jade` file is your starting point.